Bootstrap-Assisted Inference for Generalized Grenander-type Estimators: Technical Results and Omitted Details

 In their analysis of generalized Grenander-type estimators, \cite{Westling-Carone_2020_AoS} relied on a generalization of the \textit{switch relation} \citep{Groeneboom_1985_BookCh}.
-Their generalized switch relation is given in Lemma 1 of the Supplement to \cite{Westling-Carone_2020_AoS}.
+Their generalized switch relation is given in Lemma 1 of \citet[Supplement]{Westling-Carone_2020_AoS}.
 For the purposes of comparing it with Lemma \ref{[Lemma] Generalized Switch Relation} below, it is convenient to restate that lemma as follows: